-Striped Bass: The crown jewel of Cape Cod fishing.
-These powerful, silver-sided bruisers can top 50 pounds, and they put up a fight that'll have your arms aching (in the best way).
-They start showing up in May and stick around into the fall, with the peak action usually in June and July.
-There's nothing quite like the thrill of a big striper crushing a topwater lure at dawn.
+Striped Bass: The crown jewel of Cape Cod fishing, stripers are hard-fighting and delicious.
+These silver-sided bruisers can grow over 50 pounds, though a typical "keeper" is in the 28-35 inch range.
+They start showing up in May and stick around into the fall, with peak action usually in June and July.
+Stripers love to ambush bait in current rips and around structure, so we'll target these areas with live bait or lures.

 Vehicle Guest Capacity: 4